rbono22/surfs_up/README.md

 # Surfs Up

 ## Overview of Analysis
-W. Avy wants more information about temperature trends before opening a surf shop.
-Specifically, he wants temperature data for the months of June and December in Oahu, in order to determine if the surf and ice cream shop business is sustainable year-round.
+The purpose of this project is to analyze the temperature trends in Oahu, Hawaii for a hypothetical client seeking to open a surf shop.
+Specifically, the temperature trends during the months of June and December are analyzed so that the client can make a more informed decision.

 ## Results
 ### June
+* The average temperature in Oahu during December is only 3.9°F cooler than June.
+* The lowest temperature in December is 8°F colder than the lowest temperature in June.
+* There are 10.7% less data points in December than June.

+Below is a statistical summary for the month of June:

 ![Surfs Up June Statistics](Images/June_Summary_Statistics.png)

-* Total count of 1700
-* Mean of 74.9
-* Max of 85.0 and min of 64.0

 ### December
+Below is a statistical summary for the month of December:

 ![Surfs Up December Statistics](Images/December_Summary_Statistics.png)

-* Total count of 1517
-* Mean of 71.0
-* Max of 83.0 and min of 56.0

-- Standard deviation is 3.25 in June and 3.75, which is a 0.5 difference in the two different seasons

 ## Summary